-How good is the link between research and practice?
+How good is the link between agile research and practice?
 Not good enough I guess.
 Follow this interesting discusison on LinkedIN.

 Let the estimation goat do all the hard work of guessing for you.